 - Creativity: Aestheticians must be able to go beyond textbook trends and come up with distinct styles to ensure their demand and positive popularity among clients.
 You should have a knack for knowing what treatment suits best to a particular client and must be able to envision how a client will look after the treatment.
 You won’t be able to sell your services if you lack the power of imagination.

 - Communication skills: Interpersonal skills are absolutely important in your job.
 You must be able to communicate with clients throughout the treatment and help them relax their mind and body—something which is essential for effective treatment.

 - Business Attitude: You must be business-oriented towards your profession.
 Keep thinking about ways to improve services, cut costs without undermining the quality of services, and other things.
 Take customer’s queries, recommendations, and complaints seriously!

-There are plentiful job opportunities available to freelance aestheticians such as day spas, hotel spas, hair salons, cruise line spas, department spas and medical spas.
-If you are not comfortable with being a service provider, you can work as a representative for any skin care line marketed to medical offices, department stores, and spas, or you can take up the academic route and start teaching aspiring aestheticians.
+There are plentiful job opportunities available to freelance aestheticians such as day spas, hotel spas, hair salons, cruise line spas, department spas, and medical spas.
+If you are not comfortable with being a service provider, you can work as a representative for any skincare career line marketed to medical offices, department stores, and spas, or you can take up the academic route and start teaching aspiring aestheticians.
 If you wish to work independently, you can offer on-call services to customers.

 It is important you keep a track on these jobs, and therefore, it is recommended that you make the best use of freelance websites such as linkedin.com and freelance.com.
 These websites allow users the creation of a customized profile account and submission of applications; they also send regular emails to notify about the latest job openings.
 (1)